pvchaitanya8/Stock-Price-prediction-using-LSTM-V1/README.md

 4. Access the web application on your local machine.

-> To deploy on cloud undergo the intsruction provided by cloud provider you choosen and you can deploy on it.
-In our case, we used Google Cloud on this [URL](http://16.170.155.46:5000/).
+> To deploy on cloud, undergo the intsruction provided by cloud provider you choose and you can deploy on it.
+In our case, we used Google Cloud.

+### Note :
+**To access our website you can deploy in your own machine as shown in instructions above or you can access by this [URL](http://16.170.155.46:5000/).**